TarachaR/-Exploring-the-Demographics-and-Health-Landscape-of-Kenya-The-2014-Kenya-Demographics-and-Health-Su/README.md

 As a Data professional you are tasked to determine the main factors that can help determine the number of total children ever born by a woman of reproductive age in Kenya.
 You are provided with the Kenya Demographics Health Survey (KDHS 2014) data set.

-Given a dataset, I performed data exploration and data wrangling (data cleaning and analysis) then came up with some appropriate recommendations.

 #### Technologies and Tools

 - Pandas